-Hebrew is a Semitic language and was originally spoken by the Israelites.
+Hebrew was originally spoken by the Israelites.
 The oldest records of written Hebrew date between 1200BC and 587BC, including the Bible.

-Hebrew was nearly extinct by Late Antiquity, but survived as the liturgical language of Judaism in the Middle Ages.
+Hebrew survived as the liturgical language of Judaism in the Middle Ages.
 It was only during the 19th century that Hebrew was revived as an everyday language.
 Its standardised form became Modern Hebrew.

 Tongue twisters are seen as fun way to practice elocution and Hebrew is no exception to this.
 Examples of famous Hebrew tongue twisters include:

-Many English words borrowed from Hebrew are related to religion, mythology, and Hebrew names such as Adam, Benjamin and Jacob.
+Other English words borrowed from Hebrew are related to mythology, and Hebrew names such as Adam, Benjamin and Jacob.
 Examples of Hebrew loanwords include behemoth, cherub, hallelujah, kosher, leviathan, jacket, jesuit, jockey, mazeltov, sabbatical, satanic, shibboleth and torah.